-An open surgical biopsy is a surgical procedure that removes the abnormality from the breast.
+What is a surgical biopsy?An open surgical biopsy is a surgical procedure that removes the abnormality from the breast.
 It is done in a hospital or outpatient setting with anesthetic.
 Most women are able to go home the same day.
 There are two types of open surgical biopsies:

 Incisional — Only a portion of the lump is removed.
 It is most often done on women with advanced stage cancer whose tumors are too large to be removed by excisional biopsy.

 Excisional — The entire lump plus some surrounding normal tissue are removed.
 This is the most common type of open biopsy and the most accurate way to diagnose breast cancer.
 Although the primary purpose is to diagnose cancer, a biopsy can also be a surgical treatment to remove cancer.

 What is a prognosis?A prognosis is a prediction.
 It is a doctor's best estimate of the chance that a woman will live free of breast cancer.
 In determining prognosis, doctors consider how well other patients with a similar type and stage of breast cancer have done when receiving the same treatment.
 However, because each patient is different, your doctor cannot say for certain what will happen to you.

 What is meant by breast cancer stage?Doctors use a rating scale to describe the seriousness of each case of breast cancer.
 The scale includes five stages: 0, I, II, III, and IV.
 The higher the stage, the more extensive and serious the cancer.
 The stage depends on:

 To learn more about the staging of breast cancer, please click here.